febys/MusicCalendar/README.md

 a pop-up dialog when you can enter data to add a song to that day.

 If you have songs released on the day you login it will pop out a dialog with details of songs released on that date.
+**If you use zip without nodemodules you should modify library and to add to 'CalendarEvent' property 'data?' **